MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`provisioningProfileUuid`** - **Provisioning profile UUID**<br>
 `string`.
 Optional.
 Use when `signingOption = manual`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enters the UUID of an installed provisioning profile to be used for this build.
+Enters the UUID of an installed provisioning profile to be used for this build.
 Use separate build tasks with different schemes or targets to specify separate provisioning profiles by target in a single workspace (iOS, tvOS, watchOS).
 <!-- :::editable-content-end::: -->
 <br>